Divino-Fire/TableManager/README.md

-String readData(int rowN, int colN, String table); // read cell data in a table int countRows(String table); // count the number of rows in a table int countCols(String row); // count the number of columns in a row void updateString(int index, String data, String& string); //rewrite a portion of a string from a desired index String generateEmptyRow(int numCols); //generate a right-sized empty row void appendRow(String row, String& table); // append a row to table String repeatString(String string, uint8_t ntimes) // repeat a string
+String readData(int rowN, int colN, String table); // read cell data in a table int countRows(String table); // count the number of rows in a table int countCols(String row); // count the number of columns in a row String generateEmptyRow(int numCols); //generate a right-sized empty row void appendRow(String row, String& table); // append a row to table
 ```

 *Happy coding!!!*